IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Disowned from stonemasons, chip on her shoulder.
 Trying to prove herself and regain power (become a councillor).
 - Kite shop is a good way to keep an ear on the ground, but kind of resents doing menial labor.
 **Kareem**: half orc, 40s.
 Owner of Kareem's Beans
-- stats: Hobgoblin warlord
+- voice: gravelly, down to earth, uneducated.
 - has a prosthetic leg / walker chair made by wizard friend Eidola
 - ex adventurer, disabled in final battle against a worshipper of the Golden Lord (Giltstern)
 	- was in same party as Edith (orc ranger)
-- Friends with Zora
+- Heavily attached to his establishment, represents stability after a life of unrest.
+A little complacent
 - Saved Giltstern's relative back when he was adventuring - wrangled a deal out of Giltstern to get coffee imports at good prices.
-Doesn't rly want to let anyone know of connection with Giltstern for fear of seeming pro-Kevara.
+	- Doesn't rly want to let anyone know of connection with Giltstern for fear of seeming pro-Kevara.
+	- Hopes the political unrest won't get that bad, fear of losing coffee trade
+- Kind of friends with Zora but has recently been frustrated with her - convinced him to let the secret guerilla fighters meet in the shop after hours??

 # Loose Clues